giovannarosone/BCR_LCP_GSA/README.md

 - the longest common prefix array (optional, set BUILD_LCP to 1)
 - the generalize suffix array (optional):
     - document array (DA[i] corresponds to the ID of the sequence of the symbol ebwt[i]), set BUILD_DA to 1
-    - suffix array (SA[i] corresponds to the position of the sequence of the suffixes associated to the symbol ebwt[i]), set BUILD_SA to 1
+- suffix array (SA[i] corresponds to the position of the suffixes of the sequence with id=DA[i] associated to the symbol ebwt[i]), set BUILD_SA to 1.
+You could not compute the DA array.

 of a very large collection of strings having different or same length.